finlaymaltby/WhenTheRain/readme.md

     - FIX THE SHIELD
 - FIX all that
-- Get buttons to use godot native focus + fix hacky pressed focus 'solution'
+- Get buttons to use godot native focus + fix hacky pressed focus 'solution' Attach pevent update to a state update signal
 - Components can assume their parent is the combat body they cares about if needsed
 - Combat body changes:
     - ADD DESCRIPTION TO COMBATBODY STATS